kaiii0328/dt-SCAE-sed-tryout/README.md

     configs/features/features_params.py

 for tweaking the parameters.
-By default it extracts monophonic logmel coefficients (40 mel bands).
+By default it computes binaural STFT spectrograms from the input audio files.
 Please be sure to process all the wav files componing the dataset